Christian Church (Disciples of Christ): Abortion

+The Disciples of Christ supports the right to an abortion.

 Structure

 The structure of the Disciples is unique among Mainline Protestant churches.
 The Design, the governing document of the denomination, describes three "expressions" of the church: congregational, regional, and general.
 Each of these expressions are "characterized by its integrity, self-governance, authority, rights, and responsibilities."
 In relating to each other, they work in covenant and not authority to support the ministry and work of the church.

 Congregations

 Congregations of the Disciples are self-governing in the tradition of congregational polity.
 They call their own Ministers, select their own leadership, own their own property, and manage their own affairs.

 In Disciples congregations, the priesthood of all believers finds its expression in worship and Christian service.
 Congregations elect and ordain lay persons as Elders to share in duties of congregational ministry with the staff ministers, including visiting the sick and administering communion to them, providing spiritual guidance for the congregation, and presiding over Communion during worship, either with or without the staff ministers.